 On Sept.
 28, Kingsland Schools will celebrate Homecoming and the annual induction to the 'Wall of Honor' will be part of the celebration.
 The tradition of honoring graduates as part of "Building a Tradition of Excellence" was started in 2008 and is an annual event.

-Community members have the opportunity to nominate a former graduate who, after graduating, has attained a high level of achievement in one of the following areas: Personal and/or professional life, community contributions, or has demonstrated that education is a lifelong experience.
+Community members have the opportunity to nominate a former graduate who, upon graduating, has attained a high level of achievement in one of the following areas: Personal and/or professional life, community contributions, or has demonstrated that education is a life-long experience.

 Criteria for this award include having graduated from Kingsland, Spring Valley or Wykoff at least 10 years prior.
-The honor can be awarded posthumously.
+The honor may be awarded posthumously.

-Nomination forms are available on the Kingsland website and at the district office.
-Nominations should be received by Wednesday, Sept.11.
-Nominations received last year were held and automatically resubmitted this year.
+Please thoughtfully consider who you feel is worthy of being a "Wall of Honor" inductee.
+Nomination forms are available on the Kingsland website and at the District Office.
+Nominations should be received by Friday, Sept.
+7. Nominations received last year were held and automatically resubmitted this year.